 If you’re following a plant-based diet, there are certain nutrients worth keeping extra tabs on.
-Here’s how to avoid falling short
+Our nutritional experts recommend the best top-ups to help you avoid falling short

 Going vegan comes with its difficulties - finding plant-based friendly restaurants, having to repeatedly explain your choice to judgy friends and family, and ensuring that you don’t fall short of your daily quota of nutrients.